mojaloop/ml-core-test-harness/README.md

 ```
 git clone https://github.com/mojaloop/ml-core-test-harness.git
 cd ml-core-test-harness
-docker-compose up
+docker-compose --profile p2p up
 ```

 Wait for some time to get all the containers up and healthy.
 You can check the status of the containers using the command `docker ps`.

 You should see the following output after some time.
-That means all your mojaloop services are up and test FSPs onboarded successfully.
+That means all your mojaloop services are up and test FSPs are onboarded successfully.
 Now you can run a P2P transfer.

 ```
 ┌───────────────────────────────────────────────────┐
 │                      SUMMARY                      │
 ├───────────────────┬───────────────────────────────┤
-│ Total assertions  │ 84                            │
+│ Total assertions  │ 27                            │
 ├───────────────────┼───────────────────────────────┤
-│ Passed assertions │ 84                            │
+│ Passed assertions │ 27                            │
 ├───────────────────┼───────────────────────────────┤
 │ Failed assertions │ 0                             │
 ├───────────────────┼───────────────────────────────┤
-│ Total requests    │ 82                            │
+│ Total requests    │ 4                             │
 ├───────────────────┼───────────────────────────────┤
-│ Total test cases  │ 6                             │
+│ Total test cases  │ 1                             │
 ├───────────────────┼───────────────────────────────┤
 │ Passed percentage │ 100.00%                       │
 ├───────────────────┼───────────────────────────────┤
-│ Started time      │ Wed, 15 Jun 2022 16:20:04 GMT │
+│ Started time      │ Wed, 15 Jun 2022 17:02:28 GMT │
 ├───────────────────┼───────────────────────────────┤
-│ Completed time    │ Wed, 15 Jun 2022 16:20:13 GMT │
+│ Completed time    │ Wed, 15 Jun 2022 17:02:30 GMT │
 ├───────────────────┼───────────────────────────────┤
-│ Runtime duration  │ 8714 ms                       │
+│ Runtime duration  │ 2398 ms                       │
 └───────────────────┴───────────────────────────────┘
 ```